trpt/p/README.md

 # Config and encrypt existing database
 You can find and edit config variables insdie the script.
 Basically you only need to edit PASSWORD_STORE_KEY variable if other settings were default ones.
 Other config entries are self-explanatory I hope.
 You can name this script whatever you want.
 Also it is probably a good idea to put in PATH and even bind keyboard shortcuts to actions.

-Empty encrypted database is created if there is no such at ENCRYPTED_FILENAME path (check source).
+Empty encrypted database is created if there is no such at $encrypted_fullpath path (check source).

 If you have existing pass tree, you should
 1. Create empty encrypted db